JoshK4ng1/GenReL-World/README.md

 The README of MetaWorld is a worthwhile read which can be found [here](https://github.com/Farama-Foundation/Metaworld/blob/master/README.md).

 A visualization of MetaWorld can be done in MuJoCo's 3D environment with running [testMetaW.py](https://github.com/CIMBIBOY/GenReL-World/blob/main/testMetaW.py).
-It is advised to create the testMetaW.py in the instalaltion folder of MetaWorld: /path/to//metaworld here create testMetaW.py.
+It is advised to create the testMetaW.py in the installation folder of MetaWorld: /path/to//metaworld here create testMetaW.py.

 The python script can be run with mjpython from a terminal window by finding the path to mujoco instalaltion: /path/to/mujoco/bin/mjpython.
 If the file does not have the execute permission, it can be added by running: chmod +x /path/to/testMetaW.py.